-You see it with “breed rescues working to save and rehome displaced pets,” points out Donna Pawl, who got 2 of her cats through Burmese Rescue.
+You see it with “breed rescues working to save and rehome displaced pets,” says Donna Pawl, who got 2 of her cats through Burmese rescue.

 Here’s a cute look at life as a cat lover:

-They send presents to one another’s cats.
-One friend, Fran, sent Tansy, my youngest Abyssinian, a box of cat toys on her 1st birthday.
-I’ve never met her, but she has become a good friend.
+- They send presents to one another’s cats.
+One friend, Fran, sent my cat Tansy a box of cat toys on her 1st birthday.
+I’ve never met this person, but she has become a good friend.